labanyapaul/Empirical_Research/README.md

 * The CRS used EPSG: 2136 measurement unit is 'Gold Coast foot'.
 However, all data is read in hectars.
 (From foot/meters to hectares)

+* All data is shown with 3 decimal points.

 # Intersecting cities